Warning to tourists as four dead and more missing in Greece’s record early heatwave

 The earliest recorded heatwave could be a taste of what is to come for the country expecting record tourism this year, Rich Booth reports from Greece

-Greece is counting the cost of an early deadly heatwave that has taken the lives of several tourists and presented a taste of the extreme weather it is likely to face this summer.
+Greece is counting the cost of an early heatwave that has taken the lives of several tourists in a preview of the extreme weather it is likely to face this summer.

 An urgent warning has been issued to anyone travelling to the country as four holidaymakers have died and more are missing amid record temperatures.